Rheumatology at Harrogate District Hospital

 Education about your diagnosis and treatments will be discussed and ways to aid independence and keep active shared.
 Health education is an important aspect of all consultations, please feel free to ask questions and seek advice.

-The Rheumatology Advice Line: run by the Rheumatology Nurse Specialist team
+The Rheumatology Advice Line is run by the Rheumatology Nurse Specialist team.
+Email [email protected] or call 01423 553498.

-Calls will be answered in person between the hours of 9am-12pm, Monday to Friday, excluding bank holidays.
-Please note that during periods of staff leave, it will still be possible for messages to be left between 9am-12pm.
-The phone will be closed otherwise until the following day.
-For advice at other times, please access the hospital rheumatology webpage.
-If the information you require is not available, please email [email protected] with the appropriate identification including your name, date of birth and Hospital Number, so we can safely reply.
-Thank you.
+Calls will be taken between the hours of 9am-12pm, Monday to Friday, excluding bank holidays.
+Before contacting our service please ensure you have accessed the Harrogate Rheumatology webpage for advice and guidance.
+If the information you require is not available, please email or leave a voicemail with the appropriate identification including your name, date of birth and Hospital Number.

 When should you use this service?

-The Rheumatology Advice Line is available to anyone who attends the rheumatology clinics at Harrogate Hospital or the outreach clinics held at Alwoodley, Ripon and Wetherby.
+The Rheumatology Advice Line is available to anyone who attends the rheumatology clinics at Harrogate Hospital or the outreach clinics held at Alwoodley or Ripon.
 It can also be used by your family or carer, as long as you have given your permission.
 We will only discuss confidential matters with you.

 This is not an Emergency Service.